 Mix sugar, peach and lemon juice in pot and bring it to boil.
 Simmer for a minutes until sugar is melted.
 Peach filling is ready.

-Mix flour, baking soda and sugar in a bowl.
+Mix flour, baking powder and sugar in a bowl.
 Now, add in milk and an egg, mix well.
 Pour the batter slowly over melted butter without mixing it.

 Pour peach filling over batter.
 Do not mix.
 (The batter with rise itself to top during baking.)